ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Implementations MUST NOT assume that UUIDs are hard to guess.
 Foe example, they MUST not be used as security capabilities (identifiers whose mere possession grants access).
-Discovery of predictablity in a random number source will result in a vulnerability.
+Discovery of predictability in a random number source will result in a vulnerability.

 Implementations MUST NOT assume that it is easy to determine if a UUID has been